 Archaeologists working at the Giza Pyramids have made several new discoveries that shed light on life at the time the pyramids were built.
 Among the discoveries is a basin that may have been part of a thriving harbor and a “silo building complex,” where researchers have found numerous bones from the forelimbs of cattle, offerings in ancient Egypt, suggesting royal cult priests perhaps venerating the pharaoh Khafre occupied the complex.

 Where there is a port, there are also sailors.
 In the city, scientists have found evidence that indicated that there were long buildings called “galleries” in which standing troops participating in voyages to the Levant and probably guarding important people when they were at Giza.
 These galleries had a height of about 7 meters and each set was at least 34 feet long.

 Previously, archaeologists believe that these galleries housed workers who participated in the raising of the pyramids, but new findings cast doubt on this.
 Recent excavations have revealed that the galleries were remnants of burnt wood, mostly cedar, which was originally from the Levant.

-Lehner ‘s suspicions regarding troops and galleries were held in 2012, when archaeologists discovered a broken hip of a hippopotamus.
-In Ancient Egypt, hippos cause problems because they where eating crops at night.
+Lehner ‘s suspicions regarding troops and galleries were held in 2012 when archaeologists discovered a broken hip of a hippopotamus.
+In Ancient Egypt, hippos cause problems because they were eating crops at night.

 In fact, there is a whole ritual about capturing and binding and killing a hippo.
 This ritual may have been held in a public place at Giza probably port.
 After the ritual, the hippo’s meat was consumed by troops in galleries.